Caching

 Change any value in the body and you should expect a MISS and a new classification.

 Only successful responses are cached.
-Errors are not stored.
+Errors are not stored. bypass skips cache writes; refresh and default MISS paths store the new result.

 Repeat requests